TUW-GEO/c3s_sm/README.rst

 Build Docker image
 ==================

+For operational implementations, this package and be installed in a docker container.

 - Check out the repo at the branch/tag/commit you want build
 - Make sure you have docker installed and run the command (replace the tag `latest` with something more meaningful, e.g. a matching version number)